Parameterized Prompt for Incremental Object Detection: METHODS

 \subsection{Parameterized Prompt Structure}

-We hold that the prompt structure should adaptively consolidate the latent knowledge that emerges in the co-occurring scenarios.
+We hold that the prompt structure should adaptively consolidate the potential knowledge that emerges in the co-occurring scenarios.
 To achieve this, we design the prompt structure as an MLP bottleneck composed of FNN layers rather than the prompts pool.
-This design encodes prompt-related knowledge into the neural network weight space and generates instance-specific prompts.
+This parameterized prompt structure encodes prompt-related knowledge into the neural network weight space and generates instance-specific prompts.

-We follow the method in \cite{bhatt2024preventing} by employing the frozen pre-trained detector as a query function to extract queries, which are then utilized as inputs to the MLP bottleneck.
-Given an input instance $x$, a set of proposals $P \in {\mathbb{R}^{N \times D}}$ is generated through a single pass of $P = {\theta ^ * }\left( x \right)$, where $N$ is the number of proposals and $D$ is the embedding dimension of each proposal. $P$ contains the instance-related information preliminarily extracted by the frozen pre-trained detector for the instance $x$.
-However, the number of $P$ is too large to be directly used as queries.
-Following \cite{bhatt2024preventing}, we introduce a simple averaging operation to compress all proposals, resulting in $P \in {\mathbb{R}^{1 \times D}}$.
+We follow the method in \cite{bhatt2024preventing} by employing the frozen pre-trained detector as a query function to extract queries, which are then utilized as inputs to the parameterized prompt.
+Given an input instance $x$, a set of proposals $P \in {\mathbb{R}^{N \times D}}$ is generated through a single pass of $P = {\theta ^ * }\left( x \right)$, where $N$ is the number of proposals and $D$ is the embedding dimension of each proposal. $P$ contains both object and background information related to the instance $x$, which is preliminarily extracted by the frozen pre-trained detector.
+However, the number of proposals in $P$ is too large to be directly used as query features, requiring compression.
+Unlike the approach in \cite{bhatt2024preventing}, where only object-related proposals are compressed, we find that jointly compressing both object and background proposals in P$^2$IOD is more effective.
+We believe this is because including background knowledge in the prompts helps the detector better distinguish between foreground and background.
+In contrast, \cite{bhatt2024preventing} shows that adding background query features degrades its performance.
+This degradation stems from the knowledge retention and matching mechanism of the prompts pool, which limits the acquisition of background knowledge, indicating that the prompts pool structure is not suitable for IOD.
+Detailed analysis and experimental comparisons can be found in Appendix B.4.
 The entire query function $Q$ can be represented as follows:

 where ${{{\left\{ {{\theta ^ * }\left( x \right)} \right\}}_n}}$ is the ${n^{{\text{th}}}}$ proposal.

 We take the $Q\left( {x,{\theta ^ * }} \right)$ as the input to the parameterized prompt, which outputs the prompts $p \in {\mathbb{R}^{{L_p} \times D}}$. ${L_p}$ represents the length of prompts.
 The parameterized prompt is an MLP bottleneck composed of two FNN layers, which can effectively remove redundant information in the query through linear dimensionality reduction.
 The entire process can be represented as: